intelliapps-io/tictactoe-live/README.md

 # tictaktoe-live

-## Backend
+## Commands

-Start druing development
+In terminal 1, run the following to start the server
-`cd server`
+- `cd server`
+- `yarn install` (if node packages not installed)
+- `yarn dev`

-In one terminal, run `docker-compose up` to start the mongodb instance
+In terminal 2, run the following to start the mongodb instance
+- `cd server`
+- `yarn docker`

-In a second terminal, run `yarn dev` to start the node server in auto-reload mode
+In terminal 3, run the following to start expo react native
+- `cd client`
+- `yarn install` (if node packages not installed)
+- `yarn yarn`